-For purposes of calculating NAV, portfolio securities and other assets for which market guotes are readily available are valued at market value.
-Market value is generally determined on the basis of official closing prices or the last reported sales prices, or if no sales are reported, based on guotes obtained from established market makers or prices (including evaluated prices) supplied by the Portfolio's approved pricing services, quotation reporting systems and other third-party sources (together, "Pricing Services").
+The assets of the Portfolio consist of shares of the Underlying PIMCO Funds, which are valued at their respective NAVs at the time of valuation of the Portfolio's shares.
+For purposes of calculating the NAV of the Underlying PIMCO Funds, portfolio securities and other assets for which market quotes are readily available are valued at market value.
+Market value is generally determined on the basis of official closing prices or the last reported sales prices, or if no sales are reported, based on quotes obtained from established market makers or prices (including evaluated prices) supplied by the Portfolio's approved pricing services, guotation reporting systems and other third-party sources (together, "Pricing Services").
 The Portfolio will normally use pricing data for domestic equity securities received shortly after the NYSE Close and does not normally take into account trading, clearances or settlements that take place after the NYSE Close.
 A foreign (non-U.S.) equity security traded on a foreign exchange or on more than one exchange is typically valued using pricing information from the exchange considered by PIMCO to be the primary exchange.
 If market value pricing is used, a foreign (non-U.S.) equity security will be valued as of the close of trading on the foreign exchange, or the NYSE Close, if the NYSE Close occurs before the end of trading on the foreign exchange.
-Domestic and foreign (non-U.S.) fixed income securities, non-exchange traded derivatives, and equity options are normally valued on the basis of guotes obtained from brokers and dealers or Pricing Services using data reflecting the earlier closing of the principal markets for those securities.
+Domestic and foreign (non-U.S.) fixed income securities, non-exchange traded derivatives, and equity options are normally valued on the basis of quotes obtained from brokers and dealers or Pricing Services using data reflecting the earlier closing of the principal markets for those securities.
 Prices obtained from Pricing Services may be based on, among other things, information provided by market makers or estimates of market values obtained from yield data relating to investments or securities with similar characteristics.
 Certain fixed income securities purchased on a delayed-delivery basis are marked to market daily until settlement at the forward settlement date.
 Exchange-traded options, except equity options, futures and options on futures are valued at the settlement price determined by the relevant exchange.
-Swap agreements are valued on the basis of bid quotes obtained from brokers and dealers or market-based prices supplied by Pricing Services or other pricing sources.
-With respect to any portion of the Portfolio's assets that are invested in one or more open-end management investment companies (other than exchange-traded funds ("ETFs")), the Portfolio's NAV will be calculated based on the NAVs of such investments.
+Swap agreements are valued on the basis of bid guotes obtained from brokers and dealers or market-based prices supplied by Pricing Services or other pricing sources.
+With respect to any portion of an Underlying PIMCO Fund's assets that are invested in one or more open-end management investment companies, (other than exchange-traded funds), the Underlying PIMCO Fund's NAV will be calculated based on the NAVs of such investments.